alhassy/emacs.d/README.md

 We can also limit our search to org files, or buffers of the same mode, or buffers belonging to the same project!

+Note that on the Mac, I can still perform default Emacs search using *Cmd+f*.

 Finally, let's enable [“complete anything” mode](https://company-mode.github.io/) &#x2013;it ought to start in half a second and only need two characters to get going, which means word suggestions are provided and so I need only type partial words then tab to get the full word!

     (use-package company
-      :ensure t
       :diminish
       :config
         (setq company-dabbrev-other-buffers t
               company-dabbrev-code-other-buffers t

               ;; Allow (lengthy) numbers to be eligible for completion. company-complete-number t

               ;; M-⟪num⟫ to select an option according to its number. company-show-numbers t

               ;; Only 2 letters required for completion to activate. company-minimum-prefix-length 2

               ;; Do not downcase completions by default. company-dabbrev-downcase nil

               ;; Even if I write something with the ‘wrong’ case, ;; provide the ‘correct’ casing.
               company-dabbrev-ignore-case t

               ;; Immediately activate completion.
               company-idle-delay 0
               )

         (global-company-mode 1)
     )